apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey/index.md

 |Yes, by triggering another DAG   | 72|23.38%|
 |Other                            | 36|11.69%|

-In the other category, there were 9 people who explicitly mentioned using `ExternalTaskSensor` and I think it could be treated as running subDAGs by triggering other DAGs.
+In the other category, 9 people explicitly mentioned using `ExternalTaskSensor`, and I think it could be treated as running subDAGs by triggering other DAGs.

 **Do you use Airflow Plugins?
 If yes, what do you use it for?**